Luka Modrić: 2026: Fifth World Cup

+On 18 May 2026, he was selected in the 26-man squad for the 2026 FIFA World Cup, marking his fifth World Cup appearance.
+On 17 June, Modrić featured in Croatia's opening 4–2 defeat versus England, becoming the second European player to make an appearance at 10 different major tournaments.
+On 23 June, he made his 200th international appearance for Croatia in a 1–0 victory over Panama, becoming the fourth player in history to reach this milestone.
+On 27 June, he provided an assist in a 2–1 victory over Ghana as his nation progressed to the knockout phase, becoming the oldest player to provide an assist at a World Cup at 40 years and 291 days.
+Modrić's side was knocked out by Portugal after a 2–1 defeat in BMO Field, Toronto, where an equalizing 103rd-minute stoppage-time goal from Joško Gvardiol was controversially disallowed as offside by VAR.

 Player profile

 Style of play

 "Not only is he a very hard worker, he has a good brain and he provided some calmness and composure to the midfield.
 His passing was neat and his contribution was outstanding.
 He was not only winning the ball, he was passing well.
 We thought that he was very influential.
 He did not just work hard, he made the other people play well around him".